Energy & Hydration

 2

+Low protein also accelerates muscle breakdown, which progressively lowers resting metabolic rate and creates a worsening energy spiral over time.
 The recommended intake during calorie restriction is 0.7–1.0g per pound of body weight per day — a target most dieters fall well short of.
 Use the Protein Calculator to check your target.
 If you are on GLP-1 therapy, the GLP-1 Protein Calculator applies the higher targets appropriate for medication users.
-The full breakdown is in How Much Protein Do You Really Need.

 3